hkgnp/msw-keeposted/README.md

 - Allow users to employ a variety of search and filter methods to locate the resource they need.
 - Allow a user to register, log in and log out.
+- Users' passwords must be hashed before storing on the database.
 - Allow a user to edit their details on their own dashboard.
 - For accountability purposes, to only allow registered users to contribute new resources.
 - Allow registered users to edit not only their own contributions, but those of others as well.